Feeling confused about training by pace, heart rate, feel and power?

 To use the swim pace zones, you’ll simply need to know your best pace in training for 100 yards or meters.
 If you swim in a pool measured by meters, use meters as your guide and vice versa.
 Use the column called “Swim Pace/100yd (mtr)”.
 You don’t even need gadgets to train by pace, as most lane-pools have a wall-mounted pace-clock.
 Hooray!

-To use the running pace zones, you'll simply need to know your current best average pace for a 1-hour time trial.
+To use the running pace zones, you’ll simply need to know your current best average pace for a 1-hour time trial.
 This could be taken from a 10km or 10mile race.
-You can then use the "%THR RUN" column.
-If you don't know that data, you can use the "Run Pace" column, which gives guidelines based on your marathon, half marathon, 10km, 5km and 3km race paces.
+You can then use the “Run Pace” column which gives guidelines based on your marathon, half marathon, 10km, 5km and 3km race paces.
 If you know any one of these race paces, you can estimate the others using this calculator.

 NOTE: Pace is a useless intensity guide for cycling, because there are too many variables such as wind, road surface, hills, mechanical resistance and weight.
 Hence it’s not included in these training zones.